-- 2 The sickness benefit insurance premiums are shared equally between employer and employee. - 3 An employee may not be denied enrolment in the sickness benefit insurance scheme for medical reasons.

-However, sickness benefit insurance may exclude any illnesses that existed prior to enrolment for a period amounting to a maximum of five years, provided such a caveat is issued in written form.
+- 2 The sickness benefit insurance premiums are shared equally between employer and employee. - 3 An employee may not be denied enrolment in the sickness benefit insurance scheme for medical reasons. - However, sickness benefit insurance may exclude any illnesses that existed prior to enrolment for a period amounting to a maximum of five years, provided such a caveat is issued in written form.

 The same applies for illnesses suffered previously, insofar as evidence exists that such illnesses may recur.
-If caveats are issued when enrolling an employee in the sickness benefit insurance scheme, the employee must be informed about the condition to which the caveat applies at the start of the employment relationship, as well as at the start and end of the caveat period.

-4 If the employer has not concluded satisfactory sickness benefit insurance on the employer's behalf, it must provide the benefits described in this article itself.
+If caveats are issued when enrolling an employee in the sickness benefit insurance scheme, the employee - exists that such illnesses may recur.
+If caveats are issued when enrolling an employee in the sickness benefit insurance scheme, the employee must be informed about the condition to which the caveat applies at the start of the employment relationship, as well as at the start and end of the caveat period. - 4 If the employer has not concluded satisfactory sickness benefit insurance on the employer's behalf, it must provide the benefits described in this article itself.